Arts & Medicine Institute Events

 Art collections develop through a sequence of purposeful actions: artists create, galleries represent, curators select.
 Donors demonstrate their appreciation for the mission of the Art Program with contributions that enhance the reach and diversity of the Cleveland Clinic collection.
 Together, each of these efforts work to deliberately shape the visitor experience.
 Now at over 6,500 works, the collection began as a series of donations from grateful patients, their families, staff and physicians—all committed to enhancing the healing environment of the hospital.
 Active Voice brings these narratives to the fore, in an exhibition of works that were recently gifted to Cleveland Clinic and acquisitions supported by generous donations.

 A regular series of performances that provide audiences the opportunity to engage local artists, students and groups.
 This program is made possible through the generous support of many individuals, foundations, and companies.

 Art Ambassador Program

 Guided tours of Cleveland Clinic Art Collection: the Art Program offers guided, 45-minute tours of Cleveland Clinic's contemporary art collection, including information on the artists and their works.
 Tours are available for patients, guests and employees.
 Tours of three different collections housed in the Sydell & Arnold Miller Family Pavilion are available.
-The tours start at the Miller Lobby Information desk at 11 a.m., 1 p.m. and 2:30 p.m. every Wednesday.
+The tours start at the Miller Lobby Information desk at 11 a.m., 1 p.m. and 2:30 p.m. every other Wednesday and some Saturdays.
 No reservation is necessary.

 Art in the Afternoon